Joan Harris: Personality

 Embodying the role of femme fatale, Holloway is a bold and sassy character.
 When creating the character, Mad Men's creator Matthew Weiner tried to make her appear not as a television stereotype, but as an unpredictable and complicated woman.
 The Boston Globe has said that Holloway occupies "a sort of middle ground between the show's main female characters, who represent opposing paths for women of their day"; as Betty Draper (January Jones) gave up a modeling career to become a housewife and Peggy Olson (Elisabeth Moss) tries to become a copywriter in "a world where men routinely call women 'girls', and sometimes literally chase them through the office".

-Halloway is pragmatic about the sexual realities of her work environment and her appearance, and chooses to be aware and smart about it, rather than dismissive or naïve.
+Holloway is pragmatic about the sexual realities of her work environment and her appearance, and chooses to be aware and smart about it, rather than dismissive or naïve.
 This is reflective in her advice to new secretaries about birth control and discretion.
 Yet, she is still a romantic, who likes men as a whole and hopes to earn her fairy tale dream.
 She hardens considerably over the series as she is repeatedly, and casually, betrayed by the various men in her personal and professional life in both small and large ways.
 The stricken, optimistic dreamer is forced to be self reliant, and to expand her own power beyond her sexual influence into the realms of position and money as a result of these betrayals.